aplsimple/expagog/README.md

 **Question**:

-Why choose a home-made database format?
+Why a home-made database format?
 Why not SQLite?
 Why not JSON?

 **Answer**: